Here’s a selection of healthy snacks for kids, including watermelon lollies, apple cars and the latest delicious no-junk goodies from Organix.

 I like to make healthy snacks for my children when we’re at home, particularly ones that they can help me make!
 We often have ‘baby canapes’ which are slices of banana spread with peanut butter.
 My kids also adore all of these other quick, healthy snacks.

-My children love these Apple Cars and they like to help make them, too!
-I slice up the apples and the kids cut up the banana with a blunt knife and ‘glue’ them on with peanut butter.
+I slice up the apples and the kids cut up the banana with a blunt knife and ‘glue’ them on with peanut butter – voila – Apple Cars!.
 They eat them with lots of revving noises.